 Throughout the consultation and construction period SouthParks will be bringing you the latest news and developments on what is set to be one of the largest developments the UK leisure industry has ever seen.
 We’ve summarised what we know so far into this helpful guide and will be keeping it up to date with all the latest news and developments surrounding this exciting project.

-Set to be located on the Swanscombe Peninsula in Kent, the proposed complex will feature a whole range of facilities including a theme park, sporting facilities, entertainment street, staff training academy, and accommodation comprising of approximately 5000 hotel rooms.
-Originally announced in October 2012, the project has been making steady progress towards the submission of a formal planning application which is currently expected to be submitted in early 2018.
-If approved, it is anticipated that construction could begin in 2019, paving the way for a potential opening date during 2023.
+Set to be located on the Swanscombe Peninsula in Kent, the proposed complex will feature a whole range of facilities including a theme park, water park, entertainment district, and hotel accommodation.
+Originally announced in October 2012, the project has been making steady progress towards the submission of a formal planning application which is currently expected to be submitted in 2020.
+If approved, it is anticipated that construction would begin shortly after development consent is granted, paving the way for a potential opening date during 2024.

 Once completed, the proposed theme park will boast over 50 rides and attractions based upon popular film and television shows.
-With agreements in place with the BBC and Aardman Animations, developers have a catalogue of intellectual properties to choose from which include Sherlock, Doctor Who, Shaun the Sheep, and Wallace and Gromit.
+With agreements in place with Paramount Pictures, BBC Worldwide, and ITV Studios, developers have a wide catalogue of intellectual properties to choose fromt.
 Developers have also formed a partnership with the British Film Institute (BFI) who will provide strategic input on how the project can best incorporate British film and talent into the new entertainment resort.
 The BFI will ensure that the UK’s film industry will play a central role across the resort’s attractions, building on already well-known brands, and helping British cinema reach new, international audiences.
-Set within a number of themed areas so far developers have confirmed there will be up to twelve major rides, family rides, water rides, adrenaline rides, and signature entertainment shows and cultural events, including a daily parade and an evening show featuring a 300 strong cast.
+Set within a number of themed areas, so far developers have confirmed there will be up to twelve major rides, family rides, water rides, adrenaline rides, and signature entertainment shows and cultural events.

 The project will bring significant benefits to the local area, regenerating a brownfield site twice the size of the Queen Elizabeth Olympic Park, and sustaining approximately 33,000 local jobs through both direct employment on site and via the supply chain associated with the resort.
 Developers have also promised substantial investment in the transport infrastructure surrounding the resort with a new 4 lane dual carriageway connecting the resort to the existing A2, and the introduction of transport options utilising the River Thames.

-In May 2014 the project was given a significant boost, gaining special status as a Nationally Significant Infrastructure Project (NSIP) as a project that could have a ‘significant economic impact… on a wider area than a single local authority’.
+In May 2014 the project was given a significant boost, gaining special status as a Nationally Significant Infrastructure Project (NSIP) as a project that could have a ‘significant economic impact on a wider area than a single local authority’.
 This means that London Resort Company Holdings, the group behind the project, can apply directly to the Secretary of State for planning permission as opposed to the usual route through the local authority.
-It is anticipated that a full formal planning application will be submitted early 2018.
+It is anticipated that a full formal planning application will be submitted in 2020 following a final round of public consultation.

 With predicted visitor figures of 15 million people a year, the new multi-billion pound development will represent significant competition for the current UK theme park and tourist attractions, in particular Merlin’s southern theme park resorts: Thorpe Park Resort, Chessington World of Adventures Resort and Legoland Windsor Resort.
 It is yet to be seen how the existing attractions will adapt to compete with this new addition.